certego/BuffaLogs/docs/ingestion/splunk.md

 # Splunk Ingestion Documentation

 This document outlines a step-by-step guide for configuring Splunk using Docker services.
-It walks you through deploying Splunk in a containerized environment, then explains how you can ingest data in two ways: locally (by manually adding data via the Splunk web interface) and programmatically (via API calls, like using the HTTP Event Collector).
+It walks you through deploying Splunk in a containerized environment, then explains how you can send data in two ways: locally (by manually adding data via the Splunk web interface) and programmatically (via API calls, like using the HTTP Event Collector).
 Finally, it describes how Splunk processes the incoming data, parsing and indexing it according to defined configurations.

 ---